-This rank represents maturity, experience and leadership in the academic profession.
+This rank represents maturity, experience, and leadership in the academic profession.
 In addition to fulfilling faculty responsibilities, the following qualifications must be met for consideration of appointment to this rank.
 The achievement of this academic preparation and experience does not in itself ensure appointment to this rank.

-- 1. Academic Preparation: An earned doctorate or equivalent terminal degree. - 2.
-Experience: A minimum of five years experience in full-time faculty employment at an accredited institution of higher education, including at least three years in the rank of Assistant Professor.
+- 1. Academic Preparation: An earned doctorate or equivalent terminal degree. - Experience: A minimum of five years of experience in full-time faculty employment at an accredited institution of higher education, including at least three years in the rank of Assistant Professor.

-In addition, to be promoted to Associate Professor, the faculty member must have a minimum of two full academic years of experience at Texas A&M International University prior to applying for promotion and must meet the following requirements:
+To be promoted to Associate Professor, the faculty member must also meet the following requirements:

-- 1. Teaching: Has a broad knowledge of the discipline and an in-depth knowledge in one or more parts of the field.
+Teaching: Has a broad knowledge of the discipline and an in-depth knowledge in one or more parts of the field.
 Has the ability, experience, and expertise to teach both undergraduate and graduate courses.
 May be involved in experimental, innovative teaching.
 Knows degree requirements for both undergraduates and graduates and is experienced in academic advisement and career counseling.
-Serves as a mentor for students desiring advanced degrees and career entry. - 2.
-Service: Has begun to assume a position of leadership in the college and the University by serving on committees or special projects.
-May also participate and lead in professional and community service insofar as the activities relate to the candidate's discipline and/or serve the University's mission. - 3.
-Scholarship: Has demonstrated competence and productivity in scholarly or creative activities related to the candidate's discipline.
+Serves as a mentor for students desiring advanced degrees and career entry.
+2. Service: Has begun to assume a position of leadership in the department, college, and University by serving actively and productively on committees or special projects and has, in general, demonstrated the potential to become a constructive and effective faculty leader in the University as well as at the department and college level.
+May also participate and lead in professional and community service insofar as the activities relate to the candidate's discipline and/or serve the University's mission.

+3. Scholarship: Has demonstrated competence and productivity in scholarly or creative activities related to the candidate's discipline.

-Full Professor
+Professor

 This is the summit of academic rank, representing a position of leadership in the University.
-Faculty promoted to the rank of Full Professor should model to junior faculty the highest professional, scholarly, and ethical standards of academic life.
+Faculty promoted to the rank of Professor should model to junior faculty the highest professional, scholarly, and ethical standards of academic life.
 In addition to fulfilling faculty responsibilities, the following qualifications must be met for consideration of appointment to this rank.
 The achievement of this academic preparation and experience does not in itself ensure appointment to this rank.

-- 1. Academic Preparation: An earned doctorate or equivalent terminal degree. - 2.
-Experience: A minimum of ten years of full-time faculty employment at an accredited institution of higher education, including at least five years in the rank of Associate Professor.
+1. Academic Preparation: An earned doctorate or equivalent terminal degree.

+2. Experience: A minimum of ten years of full-time faculty employment at an accredited institution of higher education, including at least five years in the rank of Associate Professor.

-In addition, to be promoted to Professor, the faculty member must be tenured and have a minimum of three full academic years of faculty employment at Texas A&M International University prior to applying for promotion and meet the following requirements:
+In addition, to be promoted to Professor, the faculty member must be tenured and have a minimum of three full academic years of faculty employment at Texas A&M International University prior to promotion and meet the following requirements:

-- 1. Teaching: Has demonstrated maturity and skill in teaching, a proven record of teaching excellence, and continued demonstration of interest in improving pedagogical skills.
+1. Teaching: Has demonstrated maturity and skill in teaching, a proven record of teaching excellence, and continued demonstration of interest in improving pedagogical skills.
 Has assumed leadership in curriculum development and issues related to teaching improvement in the discipline.
 Is thoroughly familiar with University and college degree requirements and other matters related to academic advisement, career development and opportunities, and placement.
-Is a teacher and advisor to colleagues. - 2.
-Service: Has assumed a position of leadership and service to the University on committees, councils, and special projects.
-May also participate and lead in professional and community service insofar as the activities relate to the candidate's teaching or research and/or serve the University's mission. - 3.
-Scholarship: Has recognized achievements in scholarly or creative activities and is capable of advising colleagues in such activities.
+Is a teacher and advisor to colleagues.

+2. Service: Has assumed a position of constructive and effective leadership and service to the department, college, and the University on committees, councils, and special projects and has been an effective mentor to junior faculty.
+May also participate and lead in professional and community service insofar as the activities relate to the candidate's teaching or research and/or serve the University's mission.

+3. Scholarship: Has recognized and substantial achievements in scholarly or creative activities, has obtained program or research grants, as available and applicable to the discipline, and is capable of advising colleagues in such activities.